Chris-Johnston/Chris-Johnston.github.io/_posts/2020-12-26-assetto-corsa-azure.md

 I created a new Azure VM running the latest Ubuntu LTS release, since it's what I like to use.

-TODO: check if I can scale down

-I used the `B1ms` spec server with 2GB of memory.
-After testing this for a few hours with a group of 4, this SKU handled great. **TODO: Investigate if I can scale down to save some spending.** (This could be overkill, I'm seeing it peaked around 14% CPU?
-Forums suggest network is the bottleneck, I wonder how much memory matters as well.)
+At first I used the `B1ms` spec server with 2GB of memory.
+After testing this for a few days, I realized this was way more than I needed. **I was able to scale down to the `B1ls` spec server and it handled just fine with 4 people.**

 I recommend using SSH-based authentication, instead of password-based.